-Much like the Smallmouth Bass, they are very popular amongst anglers due to their "fight" when caught, especially on the top of the water.
-They are also an easy fish to target in that they respond to a variety of tackle including spinner baits, crank baits, live bait, and artificial worms.
-It is an olive-green fish and its lower jaw extends past the top, or, orbital jaw, which is what gives this fish its name.
-They are generally fished for sport only and not often kept for consumption.
+Much like smallmouth bass, the largemouth species is very popular among anglers due to their "fight" when caught, especially on the top of the water.
+They are also an easy fish to target because they respond to a variety of tackle including spinner baits, crank baits, live bait, and artificial worms.
+These factors make them popular to fish for sport but they are not often the first choice to keep for consumption.
+Largemouth bass are an olive-green color and gets its name because its lower, orbital, jaw extends past the eye; giving it a larger mouth than the smallmouth and spotted bass.

 Tips for catching Largemouth Bass in Canada

 Where to Find Largemouth Bass

 Largemouth Bass are native to North America but, in Canada, they are mainly found in the most southern parts of the country as they generally prefer the warmer waters of the United States.

 While largemouth bass can be found in many different types of habitats and bodies of water, they thrive in shallower ones that provide lots of cover and generally have a muddy bottom.
 Look for weed beds, as they are a favorite spot for bass because of the protection they provide from predators while allowing the bass to hide while hunting for its food.

 Largemouth Bass eat bluegill, banded killifish, snails, crawfish (crayfish), frogs, snakes, salamanders, bats and even small water birds.
 In larger lakes and reservoirs, adult bass occupy deeper water than younger fish, and change their diet consisting almost entirely of smaller fish like shad, yellow perch, ciscoes, shiners, and sunfish.
 It also consumes younger members of larger fish species, such as pike, catfish, trout, walleye, white bass, striped bass, and even smaller black bass.
 Prey items can be as large as 50% of the bass's body length.